spectrocloud/librarium/docs/docs-content/legal-licenses/oss-licenses-index/oss-licenses.md

 ---
 sidebar_label: "Palette"
-title: "Palette Open-source Licenses"
+title: "Palette Open source Licenses"
-description: "Review the open-source licenses tied to the libraries and modules currently in use by Palette."
+description: "Review the open source licenses tied to the libraries and modules currently in use by Palette."
 sidebar_position: 10
 tags: ["legal", "licenses"]
 ---

 <!-- vale off -->

-The following table lists the open-source licenses tied to the libraries and modules currently in use by Palette.
+The following table lists the open source licenses tied to the libraries and modules currently in use by Palette.

 | Library                                                                                       | License                                                               |
 | --------------------------------------------------------------------------------------------- | --------------------------------------------------------------------- |